Skip to Main Content

 rubric word artWhy discussions are important and how to avoid making unsupported factual assertions.

-For any other type of post, the discussion forum will have instructions for how those conversations and activities will be graded.
+For any other type of post, the discussion forum will have instructions for how these conversations and activities will be graded.

 Writing good discussion posts